BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKGradientMagnitudeRecursiveGaussianImage.md

-# ITK Gradient Magnitude Recursive Gaussian Image Filter (ITKGradientMagnitudeRecursiveGaussianImage)
+# ITK Gradient Magnitude Recursive Gaussian Image Filter

 Computes the Magnitude of the Gradient of an image by convolution with the first derivative of a Gaussian.